 An experienced personal injury attorney will assist you in calculating the amount of damages you are entitled to receive, and will work together with the responsible party and their insurance agent to ensure you receive the compensation you deserve for your injuries.

 If you or a loved one have been injured in a truck accident, do not hesitate to contact the Malley Law Firm.
 Tony Malley has years of experience in helping victims of truck accidents with their injury claims.
 Trucks serve a necessity throughout the state, but the drivers and respective companies should still be held liable for any injuries.
-Contact our Beaumont or Houston offices today for your initial free consultation.
+Contact our Beaumont office today for your initial free consultation.